 Why am I obsessed with 1 1/2 to 2 quart slow cookers?

 Ok, this is an easy one.
 These run around 10 to 20 dollars and you can make breakfast, dips, fondues, and cook just a cup of beans at a time.
-I really use mine everyday for oatmeal and then again during the day to cook a can’s worth of beans to use in my dinner.
+I really use mine every day for oatmeal and then again during the day to cook just enough beans to use for making dinner.